 This course will examine the leadership role of the nurse as one that influences the health of individuals and communities.
 Focus of course content is on leadership skills as they apply to leadership potential.
-Ethical leadership and leadership theories are examined and applied to various situations to promote ethical care and effective leadership during times of conflict and change.
+Ethical

-For Class 153 and lower: Prerequisite: PC700; Prerequisite or concurrent: N405

-For Class 156 and higher: Prerequisite: Admission to ADN Bridge Entry Option
+For Class 153 and lower: Prerequisite: PC700; Prerequisite or concurrent: N405 For Class 156 and higher: Prerequisite: Admission to ADN Bridge Entry Option